 Preliminary is the first of the levels to divide the language tested into separate skills: reading (including use of English), writing, listening, and speaking.
-The speaking is optional.
+The A1 speaking exam is optional.
 It is also the first of the steps in the 10-step system to reach a Common European Framework of Reference level.
-It is A1.
-At this level, the following new items are tested:
+It is an A1 level exam.
+This A1 level exam tests the following:

 - an understanding of about 800 words (including the 400 from previous levels)

 - an understanding and use of the past simple, regular and irregular verbs

 - adjectives and modifiers, for descriptive and comparative purposes

 - possession – expressions of ownership

 - countable and uncountable things, quantifiers both positive and negative

 What does the candidate have to do in the Preliminary exam?

 - fill in gaps